Skip to main content

 Criterion (ii): Interchange of human values

-Gaudí's architectural innovations facilitated significant interchange of human values, spreading Catalan modernisme principles throughout Europe and influencing Art Nouveau development, whilst his revolutionary structural solutions and naturalistic design philosophy profoundly impacted 20th-century architectural theory and contemporary organic architecture worldwide.
+Gaudí's architectural innovations facilitated significant interchange of human values, spreading Catalan modernisme principles throughout Europe and influencing Art Nouveau development.
+His structural solutions and naturalistic design philosophy profoundly impacted 20th-century architectural theory and contemporary organic architecture worldwide.

 IV